Jira Asana integration

 Step 5: To sync data from the Jira Cloud to Asana, you can decide whether you want to update information from Asana to Jira, from Jira to Asana, or on a project level only.
 Inside Asana, you will see an option to choose your integration preferences.

-Some tools, like Visor, offer a bi-directional Jira integration that can pull in information from your favorite project management software, like Jira, and push data back out.
+Some tools, like Visor, offer a bi-directional Asana and Jira integrations that can pull in information from your favorite project management software and push data back out.

-Since the integrations with Visor are bidirectional, you can draft Jira issues, add custom fields that only live in Visor and don’t sync to Jira, use Jira data to create visual datasets like resource allocation graphs or Gantt charts, or color-code by key fields such as assignee or status.
+Since the integrations with Visor are bidirectional, you can draft Asana tasks or Jira issues, add custom fields that only live in Visor and don’t sync to your project management software, use Asana and Jira data to create visual datasets like resource allocation graphs or Gantt charts, or color-code by key fields such as assignee or status.

 Unlike most project management systems, Visor requires minimal training or onboarding since the application features an easy-to-use spreadsheet, making it accessible to all team members regardless of technical ability.